christiangenco/christiangenco.github.io/_posts/2014-04-02-macbook-developer-setup.md

 * faster expose and mission control animations: `defaults write com.apple.dock expose-animation-duration -float 0.1 && killall Dock`

 I hope this helps to make you as productive as possible on your Mac!

+**2016-02-09 Update**: If you enjoyed this list, check out this [similar compilation of developer tools by hacker Samy Kamkar(http://samy.pl/tools).
+[Samy's website](http://samy.pl/) also has some neat stuff.